-Statement of Intent
+Statement of intent

-St Francis CMAT schools are committed to safeguarding and promoting the physical, mental and emotional welfare of every pupil, both inside and outside of the school premises.
+Castle Hill St Philip's CE Primary School is committed to safeguarding and promoting the physical, mental and emotional welfare of every pupil, both inside and outside of the school premises.
 We implement a whole-school preventative approach to managing safeguarding concerns, ensuring that the wellbeing of pupils is at the forefront of all action taken.